Ambulance Care cover

 Ambulance Care includes cover for non-urgent ambulance (by road) services.
 This comes in handy if you need an ambulance in a situation that isn't considered urgent.

-Please note: Urgent ambulance (by road) is included in all HBF hospital cover options.
+Please note: Urgent ambulance (by road) is included in all HBF hospital and extras covers.

 Added protection for non-urgent situations, including call-outs